TinyStuff/TinyPubSub/README.md

 # TinyPubSub

 A really small pub/sub thingy created for .net!
 In memory, in-process, tiny and shiny.
 Sync publish, fire-and-forget publish, async publish, non-generic and generic publish/subscribe.

 ## Roadmap

-* V2 is under development - the aim is to modernize the lib to make use of new C# language features and runtimes.
+- V2 is under development - the aim is to modernize the lib to make use of new C# language features and runtimes.
+- TinyPubSub 2.0.0-preview4 is available as a nuget (<https://www.nuget.org/packages/TinyPubSub/2.0.0-preview4>)

 ## Build status